TeamSerpentine/pycman-release/README.md

 # Getting started
 The unit tests can be run te see if your installation has been successful.
 Take a look at the examples folder to see implementations of agents and how they interface with __pycman__.
+Good luck!